aWildOtto/project-Fluffy/README.md

 ### Setup
 1) Clone this repository

-2) Install and set up Node.js and Firebase
+2) Install and set up Node.js and run `npm install -g @angular/cli`

 3) Follow README.md in fluffy folder to set up front end

-4) Run `ng serve --open` in fluffy folder to serve the front end
+4) Run `ng serve --open`(optional "--open" is to open the website automatically) in fluffy folder to serve the front end

 5) Backend is on Firebase now.